Azure/azure-openapi-validator/docs/rules.md

 Please refer to [location-must-have-xms-mutability.md](./location-must-have-xms-mutability.md) for details.

-### ResponseSchemaSpecifiedForSuccessStatusCode

-Validates if 200 & 201 success status codes for an ARM PUT operation has a response schema specified.

-Please refer to [response-schema-specified-for-success-status-code.md](./response-schema-specified-for-success-status-code.md) for details.

 ### LongRunningOperationsOptionsValidator

 This is a rule introduced to make the understanding of Long Running Operations more clear.